KevinMelilloIEEE/python-google/README.md

 You are ready to start coding with Python and the Google Client Libraries.

 ## Notes
-All of my scripts are in
+All of my scripts (which will be included in this repository) are in
 ```
 ~/python-google
 ```